 air, that is subsequently buried.
 This is also an ancient method of

 soil fertilization and conservation, originally called terra preta.
 It also helps preserve biodiversity.
+Another crucial method would be regenerative organic farming, which also turns the soil into an effective carbon sink as well.

 But the biggest elephant in the room (make that the elephant in the